 Table 2-8 shows the City's CIP summary.
 The City is funding capital investment through rate revenue and reserve funds (also known as PAY-GO funding) instead of taking on debt.
-A portion of recycled water projects are allocated to potable water since these projects will benefit the potable water system by freeing up potable water demand.
+A portion of recycled water projects are allocated to potable water since these projects will benefit the potable water system by freeing up demand.
+The City's current expansion of the recycled water system will benefit potable water customers by reducing demand on potable supplies which prevent the City from obtaining additional, higher cost, water sources.